Marketing Automation Software: 3 Things EVERY Small Business Should Know Before Buying

-Marketing automation is starting to become a popular topic in small business circles and it’s not difficult to figure out why.
+Marketing automation software is starting to become a popular topic in small business circles and it’s not difficult to figure out why.

 Automation addresses a fundamental — and sometimes crippling — issue that many small business owners and managers battle every day: limited staff and resources make it difficult to effectively manage a sales funnel.
-With marketing automation technology comes the potential to not only compensate for this shortcoming but potentially to make lead conversion/nurturing/management a competitive strength.
+With marketing automation software comes the potential to not only compensate for this shortcoming but potentially to make lead conversion/nurturing/management a competitive strength.

 But before getting started there are a few things that every small business people should know.
 Here are my top 3:

-1. Automation isn’t exactly “automatic”
+1. Automation isn’t exactly “automatic.”

 In addressing this topic, it’s hard for me not to think of this goofy Allan Sherman song my parents made me listen to when I was a kid —they came from a generation that thought this sort of thing was high comedy, and now I pass that torture forward to you (skip to about 33 seconds in):